I really wanted to go. Well, that's not entirely true. I really wanted to be invited.

 I received and appreciated your articles.
 I did my best.

 Sorry you got grief from the Republican crowd.

-So, my friends, on St. Patrick’s Day, I will be where I really want to be -- where I was meant to be -- in New York City.
-It’s always been a lucky place for me.
-I’ll don my four-leaf clover.
-I’ll have a bacon sandwich at Langan’s Pub – walk a few blocks up Fifth Avenue, maybe even shake hands with Cardinal Egan, or the new Cardinal, Timothy Dolan, in front of St. Patrick’s Cathedral, exit the parade at Bergdorf Goodman’s where my friend Marilyn will have a table by the window in the restaurant on the seventh floor, share a laugh with a couple of good friends over my White House lobbying efforts, and watch the parade continue on up Fifth Avenue without me.
+So, my friends, on St. Patrick's Day, I will be where I really want to be - where I was meant to be -- in New York City.
+It's always been a lucky place for me.
+I'll don my four-leaf clover.
+I'll have a bacon sandwich at Langan's Pub - walk a few blocks up Fifth Avenue, maybe even shake hands with Cardinal Egan, or the new Cardinal, Timothy Dolan, in front of St. Patrick's Cathedral, exit the parade at Bergdorf Goodman's where my friend Marilyn will have a table by the window and share a laugh with a couple of good friends over my White House lobbying efforts, and watch the parade continue on up Fifth Avenue without me.